Centre for Patient Safety and Service Quality

 “When things go wrong for patients and patient harm occurs, or when things were at risk of going wrong”

-The process of feedback to the patient and their family after a serious harm incident is called Open Disclosure.
+The process of feedback to the patient and their family after a serious harm incident is called ‘open disclosure’.
 This is offered to all patients and their families with a copy of the report and the findings.

-Infection prevention and control
+Infection prevention & control

 Hospital-acquired infections are considered patient harm.
 When they do occur, we follow up to ensure we understand the cause and how we may be able to minimise occurrences in the future.
 There is a ‘real time’ hospital infection surveillance programme in place for patients having surgery.
 Training in infection control practices is provided to all staff to maintain knowledge and to support safe practice.

-More information about hand hygiene, in general, can be found at the Hand Hygiene New Zealand website (http://www.handhygiene.org.nz)
+More information about hand hygiene, in general, can be found at the Hand Hygiene New Zealand website: (http://www.handhygiene.org.nz)

-Privacy/Police and coroner liaison
+Police & coroner liaison

 Research